-• The number, timing and length of meetings, and the agendas are to be determined in accordance with the annual work-plan.
+- The annual work plan must ensure proper coverage of the matters laid out in this Charter. - The number, timing and length of meetings, and the agendas are to be determined in accordance with the annual work plan.

 A detailed agenda, together with Board papers, must be circulated to the Board and other invitees at least one week prior to each meeting.
 All matters to be discussed and/or voted on at Board meetings must be included on the agenda for that Board meeting.
-Any director may request, through the Group Company Secretary and Chairman, that any matter requiring Board deliberation be added to the agenda.
+Any director may request, through the Company Secretary and Chairman, that any matter requiring Board deliberation be added to the agenda.